flipz357/flipz357.github.io/_posts/2024-08-21-chomsky-llm.md

 Consider that the next word in a random word sequence is harder to predict than the next word in a non-shuffled English sentence.
 English also contains well known regularities like SVO (Subject-Verb-Object), which are broken when shuffling.
 Thus, the uncertainty of the model can only be higher.

-In other words, the best perplexity level that a model can be expected to achieve is different across setups, even if the vocabulary of tokens is the same.
+So the best perplexity level that a model can be expected to achieve is different across setups, even if the vocabulary of tokens is the same.
+Without knowing the expected levels it's hard to get any bigger picture.
-In fact, it could even be that the opposite is true: The model could learn impossible languages better.
-However, there is also no evidence for this.

 ### Conclusion: Chomsky's argument is not refuted